International Ice Hockey Federation: Hall of Fame

 The Hockey Hall of Fame in Toronto has hosted the IIHF Hall of Fame since 1998.

 Prior to the establishment of the IIHF Hall of Fame, the IIHF displayed a collection of historical artifacts from World Championships and the Olympic Games in temporary exhibits.
 From 1992 to 1997, the IIHF loaned its exhibits to the International Hockey Hall of Fame in Kingston, Ontario, Canada.

 The first step taken by the IIHF to create its own hall of fame was a proposal made in 1996, which was later ratified at the 1997 IIHF summer congress to host the museum in Zürich.
 The approval came exactly 89 years from the foundation of the IIHF, with the purpose of honoring former international ice hockey players, builders (administrators) and officials.
 The annual induction ceremony takes place on the medal presentation day of the Ice Hockey World Championships.
 The IIHF agreed with the National Hockey League to transfer its exhibits to the Hockey Hall of Fame in Toronto, Canada, as of 29 July 1998.

 In 2015, the IIHF created the Torriani Award for "players with an outstanding career from non-top hockey nations".
 The award was named for Bibi Torriani, who played internationally for the Switzerland men's national ice hockey team.
 The IIHF includes the recipients of the Torriani Award in the list of Hall of Fame inductees.

 Paul Loicq Award

 The Paul Loicq Award was established in 1998.
 It is presented annually to honor a person who has made "outstanding contributions to the IIHF and international ice hockey".
-Named after Paul Loicq, who was president of the IIHF from 1922 until 1947, it is the highest personal recognition given by the world governing body of ice hockey.
+Named after Paul Loicq, who was president of the IIHF from 1922 until 1947, it is the highest personal recognition given by the IIHF.